peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getParameters
-    public final java.util.Map<java.lang.String,​java.lang.String> getParameters() Gets a list of the parameters contained in this media type object.
+    public final java.util.Map<java.lang.String,​java.lang.String> getParameters() Gets a list of the parameter names contained in this media type object and their values.
+Each parameter name will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").

 **Returns:**